CDrosos/TradingSignals/README.md

 3) A mobile notification is sent for every alert

 ## Installation:
 You will need to install a custom indicator first.
-We need "MA crosses arrows or lines mtf+alerts.mq4", can be downloaded here: https://forex-station.com/app.php/attach/file/3269743
+We need "MA crosses arrows or lines mtf+alerts.mq4", tt is included here in the repository, Downloaded from here: https://forex-station.com/app.php/attach/file/3269743
-You have to copy the *.mp4 file on "MQL4\Indicators" folder inside MetaTrader 4 installation.
+You have to copy the *3-ma-cross-with-alert-mtf.mq4* file on **MQL4\Indicators** folder inside MetaTrader 4 installation.
 To access MetaTrader 4 installation folder:
 1) Open MetaTrader 4
 2) Click File / Open Data Folder
+Also included you will find a Template that will make your chart look like James chart with RSI 20, MACross 50 and 200 and Simple Moving Average 10.
+To install it you have to put the *SMA20-MACO-RSI.tpl* file on **templates** folder.
+Finally, the Expert Advisor file *InvestAnswerSignals.mq4* should placed on **MQL4\Experts**

 ## How to Setup Mobile Notifications:
 1) If you dont already use MetaTrader 4 but you still want to have free notification signals follow those steps: